AngleProtocol/angle-docs/governance/veANGLE/increasing-veANGLE.md

 Votes on each gauge can be changed only every 10 days.
 {% endhint %}

-#### Conclusion
+**Conclusion:**

-As we can see, increasing one’s veANGLE balance provides more voting power, but comes at the cost of having to apply all votes again.
+Increasing one’s veANGLE balance provides more voting power, but comes at the cost of having to apply all votes again.

 ## Boost